zihanxing/Chatbot-for-Duke-AI-Program/README.md

 During the fine-tuning process, only the parameters in the low-rank matrices are updated.
 The rest of the model's parameters are kept fixed.
 We firstly finetune the model on the GAIR QA dataset, then we finetune the model on our AIPI QA dataset again based on the first fine tuned model.
 We use hugging face’s transformers.Trainer to train the model.

+### RLHF
+Implementation main script location `./RLHF_DPO/DPO_fine_tune_mistral_7b.py`

+For efficient training, we use Direct Prefernce Optimizaiton (DPO) to train the model.
+DPO does not require the creation of a separate reward model or multiple rounds of training, making it easier to implement and train.

 ## Performance Evaluation
 Answer Relevancy, Toxicity, Human Evaluation